Verlect/SENG438-A2/seng438-a2-team_13.md

 The equivalency and boundary calss can be derived based on:

--Valid row input
+- Valid row input
--Negative row input
+- Negative row input
--On bound row input
+- On bound row input
--Out of bound row input
+- Out of bound row input
--Invalid Value2D input
+- Invalid Value2D input
--Null Valud2D input
+- Null Valud2D input

 ### calculateColoumTotal()